orbeon/orbeon-forms-doc/XForms ~ Validation.md

 A warning or info level does not make the control value invalid and it is still possible to submit form data.

-*NOTE: As of Orbeon Forms 4.3, it is only possible to associate a warning or info validation level to a constraint specified with `xf:constraint`.
+*NOTE: As of Orbeon Forms 4.3, it is only possible to associate a warning or info validation level to a constraint specified with `xf:validation/@constraint` (or deprecated `xf:constraint`).
 It is not possible to associate these levels to the required or data type validations: these always use the error level.*

 ### Multiple alerts